PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 --------------------------

 PowerDNS can also operate based on 'BIND'-style zone & configuration files.
-This 'bindbackend' has full knowledge of DNSSEC but has no native way of storing keying material.
+This 'BIND backend' has full knowledge of DNSSEC but has no native way of storing keying material.

 However, since PowerDNS supports operation with multiple simultaneous backends, this is not a problem.

 In hybrid mode, keying material and zone records are stored in different backends.
-This allows for 'bindbackend' operation in full DNSSEC mode.
+This allows for 'BIND backend' operation in full DNSSEC mode.

 To benefit from this mode, include at least one database-based backend in the :ref:`setting-launch` statement.
 See the :doc:`backend specific documentation <../backends/index>`